 Even if you’d rather busy yourself with planning the next destination, you decide to settle into the uneasiness of the swaying train ride.
 You sit back and listen to the sights, sounds, smells…the nowness of the perfectly ordinary, but somehow extraordinary present moment.

-And just as you start to nod away into a dream about another faraway place, DING.
-It’s your stop.
-And you scurry off the train without a moment’s notice.
+Just as you start to nod away into a dream about another faraway place, DING.
+It’s your stop, and you scurry off the train without a moment’s notice.